owkin/FLamby/README.md

 conda create -n flamby_env python=3.8
 conda activate flamby_env
 ```
-Then install the FLamby benchmark by executing:
+The next step is to git clone the repository and to cd inside the FLamby directory then the FLamby benchmark can be installed by executing:
 ```
 pip install flamby
 ```